 Womanimation!
 2026

-On Saturday April 25th, the fifteenth edition of Womanimation! comes to Massachusetts College of Art and Design in Boston.
+On Saturday April 25th, the fifteenth edition of Womanimation! came to Massachusetts College of Art and Design in Boston.

-A slide show with music will introduce the filmmakers, and DJ Madame B will weave soundscapes created by women across the globe before and after screenings.
+A slide show with music introduced the filmmakers, and DJ Madame B wove soundscapes created by women across the globe before and after screenings.

-The festival is free and open to both MassArt students and the general public, and festival organizers will be on hand to introduce the program.
+The festival was free and open to both MassArt students and the general public, and festival organizers were on hand to introduce the program.

 Festival Film Selections

-We have been seeking talented women animators from around the world to highlight their work in our festival, as always with no submission fee.
+We sought talented women animators from around the world to highlight their work in our festival, as always with no submission fee.

-From hundreds of quality submissions from dozens of countries, we have selected ten final films, from eight nations on three continents.
+From hundreds of quality submissions from dozens of countries, we selected ten films, from eight nations on three continents.

 Festival Herstory